github-education-resources/graduation/_data/MonaTheOctocat/MonaTheOctocat.md

 ---
-name: Mona Lisa # No longer than 18 characters
+name: Jodh Singh # No longer than 18 characters
-institution: Octocat University # no longer than 58 characters
+institution: Guru Gobind Singh Indraprastrha University # no longer than 58 characters
-profile_pic: mona.png # Relative path to the image you uploaded
+profile_pic:  IMG_1301.JPG # Relative path to the image you uploaded
-quote: "Thanks to teachers and fellow students who encouraged me to get here.
-I'm going to miss you all!" # No longer than 100 characters
+quote: "I got reprogrammed by a rogue AI." # No longer than 100 characters
-github_user: MonaTheOctocat
+github_user: jetjodh
 ---